myxusera/-Matrix-Calculator/README.md

 # Matrix-Calculator
+Simple matrix calculator in Python.
-Another old project done in July 2020.
-This simple matrix calculator in Python was my first attemp to OOP.
+The purpose of this project was my first attempt to using OOP.

+July 2020.